shatayu/HayBox/README.md

 This is a firmware designed for experimenting with travel time and other subframe nerfs for Melee based on Haystack's HayBox.

+Current nerfs (**SUBJECT TO CHANGE**)

+* Neutral SOCD
+* Travel time to the center or rim: 6ms (just over 1/3 frame)
+* Travel time to non-center non-rim coordinates: 16ms (1 frame)
+* Zero travel time when digital shielding and input is downward-diagonal, to make wavedashes consistent
+* 4 frame travel time for cardinal tapping SDI faster than 10 presses/s, but not for taps shorter than half a frame for switch bounce leniency.
+* Lockout for diagonal tapping SDI (holding a cardinal) faster than 10 presses/s (6f)
+* Lockout for cardinal + diagonal tapping SDI faster than 7.5 presses/s (8f)
+* Moving from a crouching coordinate to an upward tilt in < 2 frames will move the stick to a tap jump coordinate

 The nerfs are subject to change, but in addition to that it offers several features:

 Arduino-based boxes will work at the same latency regardless of polling rate, as long as the poll spacing is constant.